sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Line-breakable \url-like links in hyperref when compiling via dvips/ps2pdf
+Short desc    : Line-breakable \url-like links in hyperref when compiling via dvips/ps2pdf
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package provides a command much like hyperref's \url that
+Descript     : This package provides a command much like hyperref's \url that
              : typesets a URL using a typewriter-like font.
 However, if the
              : dvips driver is being used, the original \url doesn't allow
              : line breaks in the middle of the created link: the link comes